xuuajii/reaqtive/packages/q/README.md

 Reaqtive is the main component of the library.
 It provides Reaqtive contexts to its child or children.</br>
+Contexts allows you to interact with Qlik APIs.
+To have access to Qlik APIs you have to wrap your main component in a ```<Reaqtive>``` tag.
+Reaqtive allows to connect the same React app to multiple Qlik apps.
+If you use only the Engine APIs you just have render multiple ```<Reaqtive>``` components in your app remembering to set to false the qCapabilityApiRequired prop.
+Instead, if you want to use also the capability APIs you have to use the QShareCapabilityApi component to avoid to download AngularJS twice.
+You can find an example [here](#qsharecapabilityapi)
 Provided contexts are:
 - [QGlobal](#qglobal) </br>
 - [QDoc](#qdoc) </br>